Dentures & Partials for Keller

 As dental technology has advanced, dentures have become more functional and comfortable, allowing patients to better live their lives.
 Dr. McIntosh, our gentle dentist, is proud to offer partial and full dentures as well as implant-supported dentures to her patients in the Keller and Ft.
 Worth areas.
 With her expertise and skill, she can help you find the restorative help you need to enjoy better health, wellbeing, and confidence.

 Denture Treatment Options

 As with any treatment, we’ll begin by assessing your needs.
 Partial dentures are made for patients who only need to replace a few teeth while full dentures are intended for patients who need to replace a full row of teeth.
 There are also traditional and implant-retained versions of each.
 Many patients can benefit from the extra stabilization dental implants provide, while others will be better candidates for traditional dentures.
-Dr. McIntosh will help you decide what’s right for you during your consultation and will begin working on your treatment plan immediately.
+Dr. McIntosh will help you decide which restorative solution is right for you during your consultation and will begin working on your treatment plan immediately.
 The length of your treatment will depend entirely on the plan we create together.

 Traditional Full & Partial Dentures

 For many patients, traditional dentures are a great option to restore their smile.
 Full dentures are a dental prosthetic made up of replacement teeth set into a soft, gum-like base, and held in place through suction or the use of dental adhesive.
 Partial dentures can replace any number of consecutive or non-consecutive teeth in a single arch.
 The replacement teeth are formatted to fill in spaces left by missing teeth like a puzzle piece.
 Partial dentures attach to surrounding teeth with metallic clips or wires.